 You’ll also want to focus on sensitivity, which is essentially how loud a speaker will play per watt.
 To keep things simple, remember that speakers with a low sensitivity will require more power to get them to loud volumes.
 For the best results, try to aim for speakers with a sensitivity rating of around 80 dB per watt.
 Unless of course you want to rattle the walls and wake the neighbors, in which case a sensitivity rating of 100 dB per watt will suit you well.

 At Fluance we offer a full range of audio products that can suit every need.
 For the movie lover you can opt for the immersiveness of the Signature Series Surround System.
 If you are focusing on listening to music the Signature Series Bookshelf Speakers or Signature Series Tower Speakers make for a great choice to experience great stereo sound.
-For those that don’t have the space for larger or multiple speakers in their living space we developed the AB40 Soundbase to offer that same cinematic experience but in a compact form factor that maximizes sound reproduction.
 At the end of the day you have lots of options so consider your usage and environment for what is the best fit for you.